agile-enigma/SNA-Utilities/README.md

 Node 'value' attributes--which determine node and label sizing in pyvisualize_graph()--are determined by a node's neighbor count.
 As with create_nxgraph(), the intent is for the output to be fully prepared for input into pyvisualize_graph().

+If directed is set to False, create_overlap_graph() will ignore the 'incoming' parameter.

 Parameters are as follows:

 * **edges_df**: pandas DataFrame object